JuliaSmoothOptimizers/RegularizedOptimization.jl/paper/paper.md

 Finally, nonsmooth terms $h$ can be modeled using [ProximalOperators.jl](https://github.com/JuliaSmoothOptimizers/ProximalOperators.jl), which provides a broad collection of nonsmooth functions, together with [ShiftedProximalOperators.jl](https://github.com/JuliaSmoothOptimizers/ShiftedProximalOperators.jl), which provides shifted proximal mappings for nonsmooth functions.

-This modularity makes it easy to benchmark existing solvers available in the repository [@diouane-habiboullah-orban-2024;@aravkin-baraldi-orban-2022;@aravkin-baraldi-orban-2024;@leconte-orban-2023-2].
+## Support for Hessians of the smooth part $f$

-## Support for Hessians
+In contrast to [ProximalAlgorithms.jl](https://github.com/JuliaFirstOrder/ProximalAlgorithms.jl), [RegularizedOptimization.jl](https://github.com/JuliaSmoothOptimizers/RegularizedOptimization.jl) methods such as **R2N** and **TR** support Hessians of $f$, which can significantly improve convergence rates, especially for ill-conditioned problems.

-In contrast to first-order methods package like [ProximalAlgorithms.jl](https://github.com/JuliaFirstOrder/ProximalAlgorithms.jl), [RegularizedOptimization.jl](https://github.com/JuliaSmoothOptimizers/RegularizedOptimization.jl) enables the use of second-order information, which can significantly improve convergence rates, especially for ill-conditioned problems.
+Hessians can be obtained via automatic differentiation through [ADNLPModels.jl](https://github.com/JuliaSmoothOptimizers/ADNLPModels.jl) or supplied directly as Hessian–vector products $v \mapsto Hv$.
-A way to use Hessians is via automatic differentiation tools such as [ADNLPModels.jl](https://github.com/JuliaSmoothOptimizers/ADNLPModels.jl).
+This enables algorithms to exploit second-order information without explicitly forming dense (or sparse) Hessians, which is often prohibitively expensive in both computation and memory, particularly in high-dimensional settings.

 ## Requirements of the RegularizedProblems.jl package